lucalista/shinestacker/docs/main.md

 * Balance modes ```BALANCE_HSV``` and ```BALANCE_HLS``` are only supported for 8-bit images
 * Focus stacking modules crashes for TIFF files if  ```denoise``` is set different from zero due to an assertion failure in the Open CV library.
 This is similar to a [known issue on stackoverflow](https://stackoverflow.com/questions/76647895/opencv-fastnlmeansdenoisingmulti-should-support-16-bit-images-but-does-it).
 * PNG files have not been tested so far.
+* Unit tests for GUI are still limited.
+In particular, I was not able to run Qt GUI tests with CI script, that so far only test the batch part.